-- 42% of the participants had low levels of "good" (HDL) cholesterol. - 26% had high triglycerides, another unhealthy fat.
-Carotid artery thickness - This analysis was performed using a machine that is able to capture images via sound waves.
-It is called ultrasound and is based on similar technology to radar. - In general, both men and women had healthy arteries which were comparable to other aboriginal population we have studied in Canada. - As reported in many other studies, men tended to have thicker arteries compared with women. - Individuals who presented with signs of diabetes had unhealthy arteries.
-This confirms what has been reported in other health studies.
+- 58% of the participants had low levels of "good" (HDL) cholesterol. - 41% had high triglycerides, another unhealthy fat.

+Carotid artery thickness

+- In general, both men and women had healthy arteries which were comparable to other aboriginal population we have studied in Canada. - As reported in many other studies, men tended to have thicker arteries compared with women. - Individuals who presented with signs of diabetes had unhealthy arteries.
+The later confirms what have been reported in other health studies.